-The City of Lompoc and the County enjoy a diverse labor pool as a result of their role as a regional manufacturing, service and retail center.
-The County's agriculturally dominated employment distribution affects the City of Lompoc's job market and unemployment rates.
-Because of the need to retrain workers as the economy evolves, the City of Lompoc and the County utilize a network of job training providers to ensure the maintenance of an abundant and qualified work force.
+Riverside County enjoys a diverse labor pool as a result of its role as a regional manufacturing, service and retail center.
+Riverside County's agricultural employment distribution affects the County's job market and unemployment rates.
+Because of the need to retrain workers as the economy evolves, the city and County utilize a network of job training providers to ensure the maintenance of an abundant and qualified work force.
 The County is a growing regional manufacturing center that provides ample land zoned for industrial use that is governed by an industrial development policy that promotes growth in industrial expansion and employment opportunities.
-The following table summarizes the ten largest private and public employers in the County.
+The following table summarizes the fifteen largest employers in Riverside County.

-Santa Barbara County Largest Employers
+Riverside County Largest Employers